35 Years Ago: ‘A Show of Hands’ Finds Rush at an ’80s-era Crossroads

 The '80s were a busy time for Rush, with seven studio albums and a pair of live LPs stuffed into a 10-year span.
 On Jan.
-9, 1989, the band released its second concert recording of the decade, ‘A Show of Hands.’
+9, 1989, the band released its second concert recording of the decade, A Show of Hands.

-Summing up a prolific run that included the ‘Signals,’ ‘Grace Under Pressure,’ ‘Power Windows’ and ‘Hold Your Fire’ albums, ‘A Show of Hands’ found Rush at a crossroads.
+Summing up a prolific run that included the Signals, Grace Under Pressure, Power Windows and Hold Your Fire albums, A Show of Hands found Rush at a crossroads.
 Although its fans didn't know it yet, the band was preparing to shift away from the relatively keyboard-heavy sound that dominated its '80s output, leaving this collection to serve as a sort of capstone for a chapter in Rush history.

-Recorded during the group's tours in support of 1986's ‘Power Windows’ and 1987's ‘Hold Your Fire,’ ‘A Show of Hands’ also caught Rush in a bit of a commercial lull.
-Although they remained a steady live draw and were certainly one of the bigger rock bands on the planet, ‘Hold Your Fire’ had proven something of a sales disappointment for the group.
+A Show of Hands was recorded during the group's tours in support of 1986's Power Windows and 1987's Hold Your Fire, and caught Rush in a bit of a commercial lull.
+They remained a steady live draw and were certainly one of the bigger rock bands on the planet, but Hold Your Fire had proven something of a sales disappointment for the group.

-And just as they'd done in ’81, when they released ‘Exit’ along with the ‘Moving Pictures’ album, Rush served up a double dose of new product in 1989: On Nov.
-21, less than a year after ‘A Show of Hands’ arrived in stores, they returned with their 13th studio LP, ‘Presto.’
+And just as they'd done in 1981, when they released Exit ...
+Stage Left along with the Moving Pictures album, Rush served up a double dose of new product in 1989: On Nov.
+21, less than a year after A Show of Hands arrived in stores, they returned with their 13th studio LP, Presto.

-"A lot of the live albums you hear are 50 percent live and 50 percent repair jobs in the studio.
-Fortunately, we didn't have to worry about that.
+"A lot of the live albums you hear are 50 percent live and 50 percent repair jobs in the studio," he added.
+"Fortunately, we didn't have to worry about that.
 We spent weeks going through the material, picking the songs and the best parts, getting all the right stuff.
-To me, it sounds like a live album, it’s got that atmosphere to it."
+To me, it sounds like a live album.
+It's got that atmosphere to it."